nickkeers/ticketapp/README.md

 # DICE tech test - Nick Keers

+## Current status

+To run this locally you need to:

+1. Run the migrations using `mix ecto.migrate`
+2. Setup webhooks in the stripe dashboard for `checkout.session.completed`
+3. Change stripe API keys in `config/config.exs` and `config/dev.exs`
+4. Using the stripe-cli, run: `stripe  listen --forward-to localhost:4000/hooks`
+5. Run the project using `mix phx.server`

 ## Technology used

 * [Phoenix Framework](https://phoenixframework.org/) - I've standardised on the Phoenix Framework at my current workplace as it makes building